-- 1. GPA earn an overall science GPA of a 3.5 each semester and maintain an overall 3.5 GPA each semester.
-However, New York Institute of Technology may grant a one-time waiver for a semester GPA that fell below 3.5. - 2.
+- 1. GPA earn an overall science GPA of 3.5 each semester and maintain an overall 3.5 GPA each semester.
+However, New York Institute of Technology may grant a one-time waiver for a semester GPA that falls below 3.5. - 2.
 Students must declare their intention to apply for admission at NYITCOM in either Jonesboro, Arkansas or Long Island, New York by the end of their second year.
 Requests for a change of campus after the second year will be addressed by the Admissions Committee on a case-by-case basis. - 3.
 MCAT obtain an MCAT score (on the MCAT taken between August and January of the third undergraduate year) at least equal to the mean MCAT score of the applicable NYITCOM campus first year class of the year the student began undergraduate study. - 4.
 Completion date of application package February 1 preceding August start (must include MCAT score).

-Other seven-year B.S./D.O. programs have been established with the State University of New York (at Geneseo, New Paltz, and Old Westbury); the City University of New York (at Hunter College, Lehman College, and Queens College); Albany College of Pharmacy and Health Sciences; St. John's University; Arkansas State University; Ouachita Baptist University; William Baptist College and the University of Central Arkansas.
-These programs are available to applicants who meet the application criteria stated above.
+Other seven-year bachelor's degree agreements have been established with the State University of New York (at Geneseo, New Paltz, Plattsburgh, and Old Westbury); the City University of New York (at Hunter College, Lehman College, and Queens College); Adelphi University, Albany College of Pharmacy and Health Sciences; St. John's University; St. Bonaventure University; Arkansas State University; Ouachita Baptist University; William Baptist College; University of Central Arkansas; and the University of Memphis.
+Students are selected based on the application criteria stated above.
 For further information, contact the Admissions Office of the specific college.